iBERT: Interpretable Embeddings via Sense Decomposition: Introduction

 We train iBERT with a masked language modeling objective on a web corpus to produce sparse, interpretable sense embeddings.
 We evaluate iBERT on style analysis tasks—benchmarks that test a model’s ability to isolate, attribute, and manipulate stylistic variation without entangling semantic content.
 In particular, by training iBERT on the style analysis task \cite{patel-etal-2025-styledistance, wegmann-etal-2022-author}, we find that it improves style representation accuracy (STEL) by +8 points over SBERT-style baselines while remaining competitive on Style-or-Content (SoC) and PAN authorship verification.
 Because each embedding is a transparent mixture of sense vectors, we can directly identify stylistic axes (e.g., emoji use, sarcasm, lexical choices) and apply targeted edits in the embedding space.

 Though evaluated on stylistic tasks, iBERT is not a style model.
 It is a general-purpose encoder with decomposable representations—suitable for domains where interpretability and control are prerequisites rather than afterthoughts.
-We will make the code publicly available upon acceptance.

 \paragraph{Contributions.} \begin{itemize} \item We present \textbf{iBERT}, an encoder with controllable decomposable representations, enabling interpretable token and sentence embeddings.

 \item We show strong performance across three benchmarks: STEL, SoC, and PAN - achieving up to \textbf{+8\% STEL} gains over baselines.